 Having consumed no alcohol whatsoever since discharge.

-No more than 3 relapses and continuously abstinent for 6 months before point of follow-up.
+No more than 3 relapses and continuously abstinent for 6 months before pointing of follow-up.

 This included those whose drinking was worse/unchanged as well as a group who claimed to be controlling their intake.